An introduction to New Jersey child custody law

 New Jersey parents often negotiate the terms of a custody arrangement privately as part of a marital settlement agreement.
 State statute provides that the judge in the divorce shall order the agreed-upon arrangement unless it is not in the child’s best interest.
 If the judge rejects a custody agreement, he or she may order each parent to submit a custody plan for judicial consideration in crafting an arrangement.

-When the judge must decide custody matters, he or she is directed to consider all circumstances impacting the best interests of the child at issue, but must take note of each factor in a specific list:
+When the judge must decide custody matters, he or she is directed to consider all circumstances impacting the child’s best interests at issue.
+Still, he or she must take note of each factor in a specific list:

 - Parents’ ability to communicate and agree on important matters relating to the child